Mylaana/AresExpedition/README.md

 Websocket connection error while not in the game

 ## Must have for v1 :
+### Refactoring
+root services: switch to static if possible
+TriggerState: switch out trigger id checks from model to a service

 ### Cards
 Prerequisites for playing project cards feature
 Implement all cards